RigelFernandes/RigelFernandes.github.io/_courses/IBMXXXX.md

 -------------

-Gitbook designed to serve as an additional source of information to students of the discipline IBM3118 Embedded Systems and IoT at Ibmec.
+Gitbook designed to serve as an additional source of information to students of the discipline IBMXXXX Computer Vision.

 # 1. Introduction
 -------------